Is there anything I can do to improve 3D performance, if updating my video card driver doesn't help my display problems?

 Use Enhanced Lighting

-Toggle them off and on one at a time, regenerating the camera view each time, until you get the best performance.
+Adjust these options, one at a time while regenerating the camera view each time, until you get the best performance.

-If you would like more information on what each of these settings do, click on the Help button located on the bottom right corner of the dialog.
+If you would like more information on what these settings do, click on the Help button located on the bottom right corner of the dialog.